Khoshal-Studio/luau-signal/docs/intro.md

 Head to the [Releases Page](https://github.com/Khoshal-Studio/luau-signal/releases) on Github and download the signal.rbxm file attached from the latest release.
 You can then drag this file from your file explorer into the explorer tab in Roblox Studio.

 #### Toolbox
 On a browser, go the [Marketplace Asset page](https://create.roblox.com/store/asset/107842237168389) for the signal module and add the free asset to your toolbox.
-In Roblox Studio
+In Roblox Studio, you can add the module to your game through the Toolbox menu, where you will find it under the "My Models" section.

 #### Build from Source
 Alternatively you can build the module yourself by cloning the repository with the command `git clone https://github.com/Khoshal-Studio/luau-signal.git` and then running the command `rojo build --output signal.rbxl`.
 This requires the Rojo 7.4 CLI.